Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/SAD.md

 ## Project Overview

 This project focused on the modeling & simulation of rigid satellite rotational dynamics using MATLAB.
-The main objective was to analyze how the angular velocity of a spacecraft evolves over time in the absense of external torques, using classical rigid body dynamics.
+The main objective was to analyze how the angular velocity of a spacecraft evolves over time in the absence of external torques, using classical rigid body dynamics.

 The satellite was modeled as a system of six fixed components, each with a defined mass & position within a body-fixed reference frame.
 Treating these components as point masses allowed the satellite's mass properties to be calculated directly from their spatial distribution.